msr-quarc/Liquid/GettingStarted.md

 ## Prerequisites

 These directions assume you're running on a Windows environment, such as a Windows PC or using an emulator on another operating system.
-If you don't have access to a Windows environment, you can use LIQUi|> on a Windows virtual machine.
+If you don't have access to a Windows environment, you can use LIQ𝑈𝑖|⟩ on a Windows virtual machine.
-See the [Using LIQUi|> on Microsoft Azure](AzureGuide.md) page for directions.
+See the [Using LIQ𝑈𝑖|⟩ on Microsoft Azure](AzureGuide.md) page for directions.

 ### Visual Studio

 Visual Studio 2015 Community Edition is free for individuals and for academic use.
 It is available at https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx.

-While Visual Studio is not required to run the LIQUi|> samples, it is necessary if you want to write your own algorithms.
+While Visual Studio is not required to run the LIQ𝑈𝑖|⟩ samples, it is necessary if you want to write your own algorithms.

 ### .NET 4.6